tybenz/cerebro/README.md

 - Press (P): When HIGH, wait 50 ms for no other adjacent switch, trigger, trigger P
 - Double Press (DP): if two adjacents pressed within 50ms, trigger DP (not currently possible)
 - Press+Hold (PH): Wait 1sec, then cancel last "press", trigger PH
-- For a press, keep last state for 1sec, if it's a PH, jump back to that state and perform the PH
+- For a press, keep last mode for 1sec, if it's a PH, jump back to that mode and perform the PH

 ## LIVE (red)